aragon/osx-plugin-template-hardhat/README.md

 yarn deploy
 ```

-To deploy to a network such as the sepolia testnet, use
+To deploy to a network such as the Sepolia testnet, use

 ```sh
 yarn deploy --network sepolia